heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 Next, we define an RSS feed using our built-in adaptor "rss_feed".

+        use dataverse feeds;

         create feed my_feed using
 	    rss_feed (
 	       ("type-name"="Rss"),
 	       ("url"="http://rss.cnn.com/rss/edition.rss")
 		);

-In the above definition, the configuration parameter "url" can be a comma separated list that reflects a collection of RSS URLs, where each URL corresponds to an RSS endpoint or a RSS feed.
+In the above definition, the configuration parameter "url" can be a comma-separated list that reflects a collection of RSS URLs, where each URL corresponds to an RSS endpoint or a RSS feed.
 The "rss_adaptor" retrieves data from each of the specified RSS URLs (comma separated values) in parallel.

 So far, we have discussed the mechanism for retrieving data from the external world into the AsterixDB system.
 However, the arriving data may require certain pre-processing prior to being persisted in AsterixDB storage.
 Next, we discuss how the arriving data can be pre-processed.

 ## <a id="PreprocessingCollectedData">Preprocessing Collected Data</a> ###
 A feed definition may optionally include the specification of a user-defined function that is to be applied to each feed record prior to persistence.
-Examples of pre-processing might include adding attributes, filtering out records, sampling, sentiment analysis, feature extraction, etc. The pre-processing is expressed as a userdefined function (UDF) that can be defined in AQL or in a programming language like Java.
+Examples of pre-processing might include adding attributes, filtering out records, sampling, sentiment analysis, feature extraction, etc. The pre-processing is expressed as a user-defined function (UDF) that can be defined in AQL or in a programming language such as Java.
 An AQL UDF is a good fit when pre-processing a record requires the result of a query (join or aggregate) over data contained in AsterixDB datasets.
 More sophisticated processing such as sentiment analysis of text is better handled by providing a Java UDF.
 A Java UDF has an initialization phase that allows the UDF to access any resources it may need to initialize itself prior to being used in a data flow.
-It is assumed by the AsterixDB compiler to be stateless and thus usable as an embarassingly parallel black box.
-In constrast, the AsterixDB compiler can reason about an AQL UDF and involve the use of indexes during its invocation.
+It is assumed by the AsterixDB compiler to be stateless and thus usable as an embarrassingly parallel black box.
+In contrast, the AsterixDB compiler can reason about an AQL UDF and involve the use of indexes during its invocation.

-We consider an example transformation of a raw tweet into its lightweight version - ProcessedTweet - which is defined next.
+We consider an example transformation of a raw tweet into its lightweight version called "ProcessedTweet", which is defined next.

+        use dataverse feeds;

         create type ProcessedTweet if not exists as open {
             id: string,